 - 2001 Revised Sexual Harassment Guidance

-- 2011 Dear Colleague Letter\
+- 2011 Dear Colleague Letter

-- 2014 Q&A on Title IX and Sexual Violence\
+- 2014 Q&A on Title IX and Sexual Violence

 - 2015 Dear Colleague Letter and Resource Guide

-- 2017 Interim Guide: Q&A on Campus Sexual Violence\
+- 2017 Interim Guide: Q&A on Campus Sexual Violence

 - Proposed Title IX Regulations

-- \ = rescinded in September 2017

-2001 REVISED SEXUAL HARASSMENT GUIDANCE Of The control of the cont
+2001 REVISED SEXUAL HARASSMENT GUIDANCE

-Is currently the primary Title IX regulatory compliance document.

-- "Sexual harassment is unwelcome conduct of a sexual nature." - ". . . can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature." - "Conduct of a sexual nature is sufficiently severe, persistent, or pervasive to . . . deny or limit, on the basis of sex, the student's ability to participate in or to receive benefits, services, or opportunities in the school's program." - "Sexual harassment of students is, therefore, a form of sex discrimination prohibited by Title IX under the circumstances described in this guidance."
+- Is currently the primary Title IX regulatory compliance document. - "Sexual harassment is unwelcome conduct of a sexual nature." - "Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature." - "Sexual harassment of a student can deny or limit, on the basis of sex, the student's ability to participate in or to receive benefits, services, or opportunities in the school's program." - "Sexual harassment of students is, therefore, a form of sex discrimination prohibited by Title IX under the circumstances described in this guidance."

-2001 REVISED SEXUAL HARASSMENT GUIDANCE OF CONTROL OF C
+2001 REVISED SEXUAL HARASSMENT GUIDANCE